 Blower motors play a critical role in forced-air systems, enabling the circulation of conditioned air throughout varying environments.
 As is the case with many complex apparatuses, blower motors are also susceptible to breakdowns or failure.
 Usually going unnoticed for a while, blower motor failure can put stress on the system’s compressor, shortening its service life as a result.

 Sprockets are profiled wheels that are capable of meshing with a track, chain, or various other perforated materials, serving to transmit rotary motion between two shafts.
-Sprockets find use in numerous settings, often being a part of pulleys, bicycles, tracked vehicles, and various machine assemblies.
+Sprockets find use in numerous settings, often being a part of the pulleys, bicycles, tracked vehicles, and various machine assemblies.
 While sprockets are often compared to gears, they differ from such components in the fact that they never mesh directly with another sprocket.
 As there are many types of sprockets that one may procure, each of which may differ in their interaction, drive performance, and design, it is important to understand common variations and differences.

 Thrust washers are a component that is found in various assemblies, and despite their name, they are actually a type of bearing rather than a washer.
 Their naming comes from the fact that their appearance is quite similar to that of washers, yet they are placed between a rotating and stationary component for the means of managing the placement of the rotating element as it brushes against the thrust washer.
 In this blog, we will briefly discuss the thrust washer, allowing you to better understand its design and roles.